roshangautam/lmdb-restli/README.md

 This is a standalone example that demonstrates a very simple RestLi server application

 ## Documentation
-Please find a step by step guide on RestLi [here](https://github.com/linkedin/pegasus/wiki/Quickstart:-A-Tutorial-Introduction-to-RestLi)
+Please find a step by step guide on RestLi [here](https://github.com/linkedin/rest.li/wiki/Quickstart:-A-Tutorial-Introduction-to-Rest.li)

 ## Getting Started

+- Install Java and Gradle

+  On macOs, with homebrew

+  `brew cask install java` && `brew install gradle`

 - Clone this repository